informatics-lab/maze/README.md

 Note that it is still a work in progress!

 ### Getting it running
 It is intentionally a very simple App.
 I have been running it locally on my Mac through Apache Web Server, and using the TypeScript compiler (tsc) to transcompile the TypeScript into the JavaScript that actually runs on the browser.
+Note that there is a tsc config file provided (tsconfig.json).
+This is currently set up to compile all TypeScript files into a single JavaScript file located in the 'compiledJs' directory.

+If you prefer for each TypeScript file to create an equivalent JavaScript file, and have all these resulting JavaScript files in a directory then: replace the "outFile": "compiledJs/maze.js" in tsconfig.json with "outDir": "[name of directory you want you JS in]"

 ### Browser support / testing
 Note that as this has mostly been a way for me to learn TypeScript (rather than an operational product!)
 I've only been testing this on Chrome on my Mac.
 If it doesn't work on your browser then let me know and I'll try to fix it if I can.